xrpapak/customer-personality-analysis/README.md

 - **Income Distribution:** Most customers earn between €30,000 and €70,000.
 A single extreme outlier with income of €666,666 was removed.
 - **Spending Behavior:** There is a strong positive correlation between income and total spending (correlation = 0.79).
 Customers with higher income tend to spend significantly more.
 - **Children Impact:** Customers with more children tend to spend less, showing a moderate negative correlation (−0.50).
 This likely reflects more budget-conscious behavior.
-- **Age:** Age has a weak correlation with both income and spending, but older customers tend to spend slightly more on average.
+- **Age:** Age has a weak correlation with income and spending, but older customers tend to spend slightly more on average.

 - Analyzed income distribution and total spending behavior
-- Identified positive correlation between income and spending
+- Identified a positive correlation between income and spending
-- Detected inverse relationship between number of children and spending
+- Detected an inverse relationship between the number of children and spending

 ![Income Distribution](images/income_distribution.png)
 ![Income vs Total Spending](images/income_vs_total_spending.png)